-With your due date quickly approaching, you probably have all of these thoughts and ideas of how you want your baby’s birth to go.
-Maybe you want a natural birth, maybe you want an epidural, or maybe you want to schedule a cesarean.
-No matter what you choose, more than likely, you are probably feeling more and more anxious as your due date gets closer, which I will say is completely normal.
-The way to feel a lot more confident about your thoughts for your baby’s birth is to educate yourself about all of your options that are available to you.
-Don’t let giving birth just happen to you.
-Be an active participant.
-This way you will feel much more prepared and confident when it comes to your baby’s birth day.
+With your due date quickly approaching, you probably have an idea of how you want your baby’s birth to go.
+Maybe you want a natural (unmedicated) birth, maybe you want an epidural, or perhaps you wish to schedule a cesarean birth.
+No matter what you choose, more than likely, you are probably feeling more and more anxious as your baby’s due date gets closer, which is normal.
+To feel more confident about your baby’s birth, educate yourself about all the available options and create a birth plan.
+Don’t be a bystander and let giving birth happen to you.
+Advocate for yourself and be an active participant.
+By educating yourself, you will feel much more prepared and confident about your baby’s birth day.

 What is a birth plan?

 A birth plan is a document that lets your maternity healthcare provider know your preferences during labor, birth, immediately after birth, and recovery.
 You can include things like managing labor pain, who will be allowed in the room during delivery, and how you would like to push.
 Also, if you want immediate skin-to-skin, delayed cord clamping or donating/banking your baby’s cord blood, and so much more.
 Having a printed document gives you a place to make your wishes clear so that everyone present — your doctor/midwife, nurse(s), partner, doula, etc. — can respect your wishes and do their best to make it the experience that you want it to be.

 Once you’ve made these decisions about your labor, birth, and recovery, a birth plan will help you remember these details on the big day.
 Hopefully, you will talk about these choices with your care provider beforehand during your prenatal visits to ensure that your doctor or midwife supports you with all your decisions.
 However, they do have many patients they care for, so small details and discussions you have with them about your choices can be forgotten.
 This is why you shouldn’t rely on them to remember your conversations.